Vanguard Brokerage Account

 Are your investments scattered at different providers—an IRA here, stocks there?

 Consolidating your assets at Vanguard can make it easier to focus.
-You'll see your entire portfolio at a glance and be able to adjust quickly if you've gotten off track.
+You'll see your entire portfolio at a glance and be able to adjust quickly if you're off track.

 Your brokerage account allows you to design a portfolio with a broad array of investments.

-Most investors pay just $7 or less for stocks and ETF trades.
+Most investors pay just $7 or less to trade stocks.
 And as your account grows, you can look forward to decreasing costs.